 Building 10a / Nolan Park / Governors Island,

 Open to the Public: Friday, Saturday, Sunday and Holiday Mondays from June 1 thru August 13, 2019

+The series uses MAX/Jitter code to interpret local surveillance feeds of unknowing citizens alongside selfie webcam feeds of the audience, with the results projected on hand-fabricated translucent installations.
 The sculptural installation examines the relationship between the joy of selfie culture and the lack of security in bulk data collection, with the aim of conjuring dialogue around increased surveillance via private companies and governments.

 The latest development of the code for Surveillance Video Experiments was funded by a grant from Harvestworks NYC during in 2018.
 The program takes a snapshot of a face interacting with the webcam every 10 seconds, and saves this image as a .jpg file with the date in the file name.
 These new additions allow the program to function as a real life data log, operating in a similar way to many commercial and government surveillance systems today.
 Users will be asked for consent to participate.